The Entombment (Bouts): Description

-The greens are mostly verdigris, although those predominant in the landscape are mostly blends of blue and yellow pigments, and the green of the cloth worn by Mary Salome is malachite mixed with yellow lake.
+The greens are mostly verdigris, although those predominant in the landscape are mostly blends of blue and yellow pigments, and the green of the cloth worn by the figure of Mary Salome is malachite mixed with yellow lake.
 The browns are blends of reds and blacks.
 John's red robe is composed from cinnabar and vermilion made from rubia and insect dyes.
-Some of the reds are mixed with earth colours not susceptible to the effects of light, and have thus survived close to their original appearance.
-The black pigments are generally bone blacks but in places from charcoal.
+Some of the reds are mixed with earth pigments not susceptible to the effects of light, and have thus survived close to their original appearance.
+Black pigments are generally bone blacks but in places derived from charcoal.
 The blacks are mixed with chalk in areas, producing a red to brownish 'earthy' appearance.

 The cloth support is visible in areas where the paint was thinly applied.
 Rusty nail holes can be seen in the lower border and across the top of the picture in an area of sky that was initially covered by frame.
 They indicate that the woodworking was positioned much lower than Bouts had intended; generally works painted on commission were placed by professional joiners who worked independently of the painter.
-The low placing of the frame however protected the underlying colours over the centuries from light; they are preserved as first laid down.
+The low placement of the frame, however, protected the underlying colours over the centuries from light; they are preserved as first laid down.
 The panel was originally attached to its frame by pegs and nails; the nails would have been used to attach the linen to the underlying wooden frame.